[ Printer Friendly Version ] [ Report Abuse ]

 Ron couldn't like Hermione.
 He just couldn't!
 Why would he agree to go out with me if he did?

 “Lav, he's liked her since fourth year.
 The Yule Ball.
 When he saw her with Viktor he realized he did.
-That's why he was so rude to your sister.
+That's why he was so rude to my sister.
 Well, that and because he was fourteen.
 But the Hermione thing, that had a lot to do with it.”

 “Then why doesn't he just tell her?”
 I asked quietly, still not wanting to believe it.